shawnaten/node-message-api/README.md

 # Node Messaging API

-*For independent study project with Dr. Jianwei Niu at UTSA.*
+This is a project developed for an independent study course with Dr. Jianwei Niu at UTSA.
+It's version 2 of a simple RESTful API, version 1 is [here](https://github.com/shawnmaten/node-bank-ticket-api).
+This version was setup as a more general messaging service.
+It was used for one of Dr. Niu's other courses where students connected to it from an Android app, [sample code](/android_sample) for which is also in this repo.
+The API Spec is available [here](/spec.md).

+## Features
+- Account creation and login
+- Auth using JWT
+- Message between any user

-*For students of Dr. Niu's Software Engineering course.*
+## Dr. Niu's Software Engineering Course Students
 The API specification and example curl commands are in the file spec.md.
 An example Android project is in the folder android_sample.
 To integrate with an existing Android project:
 - copy over all the files in the models package
 - copy over AuthHeaders.java and MessagingService.java